Alhassan777/Nura_AI/docs/DATABASE_DOCUMENTATION.md

 ## Overview

-The Nura backend employs a sophisticated multi-database architecture designed for scalability, performance, and data isolation.
-The system uses multiple specialized databases and storage systems, each optimized for specific use cases in mental health support and conversation management.
+The Nura backend employs a **unified database architecture** using Supabase PostgreSQL as the primary database for all services.
+This design provides data consistency, simplified maintenance, and optimal performance through proper indexing and relationship management.

 ## Database Architecture Diagram

 ```
 ┌─────────────────────────────────────────────────────────────────────────────────┐
-│                           NURA DATABASE ECOSYSTEM                               │
+│                           NURA DATABASE ARCHITECTURE                            │
 ├─────────────────────────────────────────────────────────────────────────────────┤
 │                                                                                 │
 │  ┌─────────────────┐  ┌─────────────────┐  ┌─────────────────┐                 │